EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-and-managing-read-only-domain-controllers.md

 1. On page Prerequisites Check, click **Install**.
 1. On page Results, click **Close**.

+#### PowerShell

+Perform this task on VN3-SRV1.

+1. Sign in as **.\Administrator**
+1. Open **Windows PowerShell**.
+1. Store the credentials of **Beth@ad.adatum.com** in a variable.

+    ````powershell
+    $credential = Get-Credential `
+        -UserName Beth@ad.adatum.com -Message 'Credentials for DC installation'
+    ````

+1. In Windows PowerShell credential request, enter the password of Beth.
+1. Install the windows feature **Active Directory Domain Services** including management tools.

+    ````powershell
+    Install-WindowsFeature `
+        -Name AD-Domain-Services -IncludeManagementTools -Restart
+    ````

+1. Install the domain controller using an existing account.

+    ````powershell
+    Install-ADDSDomainController `
+        -DomainName clients.ad.adatum.com `
+        -UseExistingAccount `
+        -Credential $credential
+    ````

+1. At the prompts SafeModeAdministratorPassword and Confirm SafeModeAdministratorPassword, type a secure password and take a note.
+1. At the prompt The target server will be configured as a domain controller and restarted when this operation is complete, enter **Y**.

 ### Task 6: Change DNS client settings

+#### Desktop experience

 Perform this task on VN3-SRV1.